 A. The Commission shall exercise its rulemaking powers pursuant to the criteria set forth in this section and the rules adopted thereunder.
-Rules and amendments shall become binding as of the date specified in each rule or amendment.
+Rules and amendments shall become binding as of the date specified in each rule or amendment subject to the limitations set forth in C(5) of Section 7 of this Compact.